 “We were already working with a digital system, so the principle was the same.
 The difference was the user-friendliness of this new system.
 This resulted in a transition within a month.
 Everyone was already working with it.”
 Ton van Dorp, Manager Back Office, agrees: “I started as manager in January and haven’t had a course.
 I just sat down and got on with it directly.
 The system is very intuitive.”

-In addition, they use a catalogue for items they purchase from regular suppliers.
-“The funny thing is that more and more managers at our care homes are selecting from the catalogue.
+In addition, they use a catalog for items they purchase from regular suppliers.
+“The funny thing is that more and more managers at our care homes are selecting from the catalog.
 They used to call someone in the directory and order from them.
 So we then had to add yet another supplier to the system which is a more administrative hassle.”

 “Now that procurement and financial administration are sitting together in one block, there is far more interaction.
 We are receiving more and more digital PDF invoices, but that’s not where our focus is.
 We check to see whether an order was placed in advance of the invoice.
 If an invoice does not have a purchase order number, my colleague just has to glance my way.
 I then try straight away to find out why this is the case.”